-Australian law provides that a person to a marriage or de-facto relationship has a responsibility to financially assist the other, if that person cannot meet their own reasonable expenses from their own personal income or assets.
+Australian law provides that a person to a marriage or de-facto relationship has a responsibility to financially assist the other, if that person cannot meet their own reasonable expenses from their own personal income or assets and the other person has the capacity to provide the necessary and reasonable support.

 There are a number of factors which the Court will consider in any maintenance application.
 These are: